deeppavlov/Slavic-BERT-NER/README.md

 Named Entity Recognition (further, **NER**) is a task of recognizing named entities in text, as well as detecting their type.

 We used Slavic BERT model as a base to build NER system.
-First, we feed each input word into WordPiece cased tokenizer and extract the final hidden representation corresponding to the first subtoken in each word.
+First, we feed each input word into WordPiece case-sensitive tokenizer and extract the final hidden representation corresponding to the first subtoken in each word.
 These representations are fed into a classification dense layer over the NER label set.
 A token-level CRF layer is also added on top.

 ![BERT NER diagram](bert_ner_diagram.png)